 2507-05 DISCUSSION

-The Vendor Inspection COE is responsible for implementing the construction vendor inspection program at facilities where basic components are designed, manufactured, or stored.
-Routine and reactive inspections are conducted to verify that the vendor QA programs are implemented and comply with the applicable regulatory requirements of Appendix B to 10 CFR Part 50, 10 CFR Part 21.
+The Vendor Inspection COE is responsible for implementing the construction and operational vendor inspection program at facilities where basic components are designed, manufactured, or stored.
+Routine and reactive inspections are conducted to verify that the vendor QA programs are implemented and comply with the applicable regulatory requirements of Appendix B to 10 CFR Part 50, 10 CFR Part 21, 10 CFR 50.55(e), and other industry applicable standards (e.g., the ASME Boiler and Pressure Vessel Code and IEEE Standards).

-This manual chapter provides NRC guidance for inspection and assessment of vendor QA programs in support of new reactor licensing construction activities.
+This manual chapter provides NRC guidance for inspection and assessment of vendor QA programs in support of operating and new reactor licensing, as well as construction activities.
 Specifically, this chapter defines the vendor inspection program for the following activities:

-Inspections of vendor QA program implementation during design and procurement activities in support of
+Inspections of vendor QA program implementation during design and procurement activities in support of material, equipment, and services supplied to the commercial nuclear industry.

-Inspections to assess whether the vendor QA programs address specific processes such as commercial-grade dedication practices, vendor/vendor oversight, and reporting of defects and noncompliance associated with safety-related components or services utilized in a nuclear power plant in accordance with 10 CFR Part 21.
+Inspections to assess whether the vendor QA programs address specific processes such as commercial-grade dedication practices, vendor/sub-vendor oversight, and reporting of defects and noncompliance associated with safety-related components or services utilized in a nuclear power plant in accordance with 10 CFR Part 21 or 10 CFR 50.55(e) as applicable.

+Inspection to assess whether the vendor QA program implementation during design, fabrication, and testing of basic components supports ITAAC-related activities such as inspection of offsite fabrication, modular construction techniques, equipment qualification, and fabrication of long-lead components.
+These inspections are tools to obtain information that will be used to support the Commission’s determination that the ITAAC acceptance criteria in a combined license are met in accordance with 10 CFR 52.99 and 10 CFR 52.103(g).

 Inspections to verify that root cause analyses of reported defects and failures to comply are being identified and that suitable corrective actions are developed and implemented.

 Provide input to the NRC operating experience program in order to provide timely information to the nuclear industry of potential issues that are safety significant and with generic implications.
-These issues could include substandard, suspected counterfeit, or fraudulently .
+These issues could include substandard, suspected counterfeit, or fraudulently marked basic components.

 2507-06 INSPECTION POLICIES AND GUIDANCE